 - With the ratchet strap disassembled, start at the end of the webbing without the hook.
 Roll the webbing up so there is about a 2″ diameter opening in the middle of the webbing.
 An easy way to do this is to simply wrap the webbing around your hand.
 Leave about 8-10″ of strap unrolled.

 - Flatten your roll of webbing.
 With the remaining 8-10″ of webbing (along with the hook) wrap it perpendicularly around the roll of webbing until only the hook and a small amount of webbing remains.
 There should be about a 1/2″ gap on each side of the webbing remain.

 - Take the hook of the strap & hook it through one of the 1/2″ gaps.
 You’ve just figured out how to store ratchet straps without any rubber bands or gear ties!

 - Put the ratchet mechanism & properly rolled webbing into your custom carry bag that was included with your Vault Cargo Management ratchet straps.

 Tips for Maintaining Your Ratchet Straps

 Learning how to use ratchet straps isn’t the only thing you need to know.
-If not treated properly, tie-down straps will wear down over time and eventually stop working.
+If not treated properly, tie-down straps will wear down over time and eventually stop working to do what they are supposed to do — secure your cargo or load during transportation.
 However, when they’re taken care of properly Vault Cargo Management’s ratchet straps should provide you with a lifetime of dependable use.
 After all, if that expensive truck you bought rusts if not properly cared for, why would a $20 set of ratchet straps be any different?
 We suggest the following tips for maintaining the integrity of your tie-down straps for optimal performance.

 - Before using any ratchet strap, always inspect the webbing and ratchet handle assembly to make sure they are free of damage.
 You’re looking for cuts & frays in the webbing, as well as any other obvious compromises in the assembly.